A minor update….

 -I’ve enabled user mode networking so that

 -the cmd file sets up local port 23 to be redirected to the VM.
 This will allow you to telnet in simply by ‘telnet localhost’.
-You may want to use putty for better terminal handeling
+You may want to use putty for better terminal handling

--The included Gcc 2.4.5 is ancient.
+-The included GCC 2.4.5 is ancient.
 Outside of building a simple irc client, I wouldn’t expect much.

 -The boot process is broken, and it’ll parse through the rc scripts twice.
 Just let it do it’s thing, and it’ll drop to a login prompt.